-How easy it is depends on if you included this path in your strategy.
+How straightforward depends on including this path in your strategy.
 And why wouldn’t you?
 Your app will use the same backend as your website.
 Your UX has been tested and proven.
-If you built your web app on ReactJS it becomes a matter of changing code that would tell a web browser to draw a form to React Native code that displays native form elements on a handset.
+If you built your web app on ReactJS it becomes a matter of changing code that would tell a web browser to draw a form to React Native code that displays a native form on a handset.

 And the same React Native code works on Android and iOS.
 You don’t need a separate team for each platform.

 The final answer to the app or website question